You’re trying to plan the best Barcelona holiday possible but where exactly does one start?

 If you’re still not sure about the Barcelona Card then write me with any questions below.

-And as always I’m here to answer any question you have about your Barcelona holiday, no question is too ridiculous!
+And as always I’m here to answer any question in the comment section below that you have about your Barcelona holiday, no question is too ridiculous!

 Happy travelling 🙂